microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/New-MgBetaShareListContentType.md

     - `[Position <Int32?>]`: Specifies the position in which the content type appears in the selection UI.
   - `[ParentId <String>]`: The unique identifier of the content type.
   - `[PropagateChanges <Boolean?>]`: If true, any changes made to the content type will be pushed to inherited content types and lists that implement the content type.
-  - `[ReadOnly <Boolean?>]`: If true, the content type cannot be modified unless this value is first set to false.
+  - `[ReadOnly <Boolean?>]`: If true, the content type can't be modified unless this value is first set to false.
-  - `[Sealed <Boolean?>]`: If true, the content type cannot be modified by users or through push-down operations.
+  - `[Sealed <Boolean?>]`: If true, the content type can't be modified by users or through push-down operations.
 Only site collection administrators can seal or unseal content types.

 `COLUMNLINKS <IMicrosoftGraphColumnLink[]>`: The collection of columns that are required by this content type
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.